 When Sales needs to hunker down and improve its performance, what do you typically hear from sales management?
-“We need a better sales process.”
+“We need a better sales strategy.”

 Unfortunately, many of these programs struggle to deliver the results hoped for.
 In fact, a few years back, McKinsey & Company documented that 75 percent of the efforts at companies using one of the hottest sales process methodologies in the field—solution-selling—were deemed to be failures within three years.